JonHurst/aims-convert/README.md

 # AIMS Roster Data Extraction #

 This will primarily be of interest to easyJet pilots.
-It extracts data from a “detailed roster” as can be downloaded from AIMS.
+It extracts data from a reports that can be downloaded from AIMS.
 Pilots from other airlines that use AIMS *may* also find this useful — it has only been tested against the files from easyJet’s version of AIMS (as that is all that I have access to), so its utility will depend on whether whatever version is being used by your airline produces sufficiently similar output.

-As well as extracting the data from the AIMS roster, the registration and type of the aircraft operating the sectors is looked up, and a night flying calculation is carried out.
+As well as extracting the data, a night flying calculation is carried out.

 The three main formats that the data can be extracted to are electronic Flight Journal (eFJ), iCalendar and CSV.